ramesh-bhatta/rms-vue3-dialog-tw/README.md

 # 🔧 API

-showDialog(props) — Opens the dialog and returns a promise.
+showConfirmDialog(props) — Opens the dialog and returns a promise.